phu0ngng/nccl/doc/source/mpi.rst

 -----------------------
 In many collective operations, MPI allows for different send and receive counts and types, as long as sendcount*sizeof(sendtype) == recvcount*sizeof(recvtype).
 NCCL does not allow that, defining a single count and a single data-type.

 For AllGather and ReduceScatter operations, the count is equal to the per-rank size, which is the smallest size; the other count being equal to nranks*count.
-The function prototype clearly shows which count is provided. ncclAllgather has a sendcount as argument, while ncclReduceScatter has a recvcount as argument.
+The function prototype clearly shows which count is provided. ncclAllGather has a sendcount as argument, while ncclReduceScatter has a recvcount as argument.

 Note: When performing or comparing AllReduce operations using a combination of ReduceScatter and AllGather, define the sendcount and recvcount as the total count divided by the number of ranks, with the correct count rounding-up, if it is not a perfect multiple of the number of ranks.